 On taxes: McKenna reiterated support for not allowing tax increases unless a two-thirds majority approves them.
 Inslee called this stance a subversion of the democratic process.

 McKenna was more committed than Inslee in asking voters for a tax package to pay for several transportation projects, including work on the North Spokane freeway and the state Highway 520 bridge over Lake Washington.
 He pledged to take a package to the voters next year or in 2014.
 Inslee declined to say when he would push for a tax on for road projects, arguing that the public doesn’t trust state government.

 The second debate was held on June 27 in Mountlake Terrace.

 While not technically a debate, the candidates participated (separately) in an AARP forum to answer questions, mainly on healthcare policy.
 Both candidates spoke of wanting to preserve the state’s long-term care system that has helped lower costs by keeping the elderly in their homes longer and out of costly nursing homes.
 Their differences stemmed from how much risk each candidate wanted consumers to take.
 Inslee said he favored preventive care and McKenna came out in support of consumer-driven health plans that provide catastrophic coverage and reduced premiums in exchange for high deductibles.

 On September 12, the McKenna and Inslee appeared before the Yakima Herald-Republic editorial board in an interview.
-An overview of the debate is available here and the full video is below:
+An overview of the debate is available here.

 King 5 News reported on the debate that: